-The event organizer measures waste from its office operations and events and has mechanisms in place to reduce waste and reuse, donate, or recycle materials.
+The event organizer measures waste from the event and has mechanisms in place to reduce waste and reuse, donate, or recycle materials.
 Any residual waste disposal has no adverse effect on the local population or environment.

-- 1. The event organizer measures solid waste from its office operations and events by relevant waste types, such as food waste, recyclables, waste to landfill, and waste to incinerator, as applicable. - The event organizer has goals in place to reduce annual overall solid waste from its events (calculated as total waste divided by number of attendees) and its office operations. - 3.
-The event organizer has an active solid waste management plan.
+- The event organizer measures solid waste from the event by relevant waste types, such as food waste, recyclables, waste to landfill, and waste to incinerator, as applicable. - 2.
+The event organizer has goals in place to reduce overall solid waste from each occurrence of the event (calculated as total waste divided by number of attendees). - The event organizer has an active solid waste management plan.
 The plan includes actions to reduce overall waste as well as reuse, donate, or recycle materials.
 The plan addresses food waste and construction materials where applicable. - 4.
-The event organizer has a program in place to collect and divert waste at its events from landfills and incinerators (including waste-to-energy facilities) and collaborates with the venue as needed to implement it - 5.
-The events planned by the event organizer have a waste diversion rate equal to or greater than the national or municipal average recycling rate of the event location, whichever is greater, if available. - 6.
+The event organizer has a program in place to collect and divert waste from landfills and incinerators (including waste-to-energy facilities) and collaborates with the venue as needed to implement it. - 5.
+The event's waste diversion rate is equal to or greater than the national or municipal average recycling rate of the event location, whichever is greater, if available. - 6.
 The event organizer has measures in place to prevent event waste from entering the local environment. - 7.
 The event organizer has a recycling program for batteries and electronic waste, such as computers, peripherals, printer cartridges, and appliances.
-Electronics that are still usable are reused or donated rather than recycled. - The event organizer gives guidance on minimizing waste to exhibitors, suppliers, attendees, and staff.
+Electronics that are still usable are reused or donated rather than recycled. - 8.
+The event organizer gives guidance on minimizing waste to exhibitors, suppliers, attendees, and staff.